dankahle/ui-router-states/README.md

 ### notes

-* resolve inheritance from parent route doesn't work if child controller is included via ng-controller on its template, you have to explicitly state a controller object on the route for it to work, otherwise you'll get an injector error stating it doesn't know what the resolved property provider is.
+**resolve inheritance requires controller be specified in route config** Resolve inheritance from parent route doesn't work if child controller is included via ng-controller on its template, you have to explicitly state a controller object on the route for it to work, otherwise you'll get an injector error stating it doesn't know what the resolved property provider is.

+**needed to use a &lt;base&gt; tag**
-* for /user and /about, could get away without having a <base> tag, but when on /user/detail/x, all a sudden all the bower files were trying to load from /user/bower_components/... never found an answer for this, but the base tag is pretty much required for html5Mode in angular, so added it, and all worked well after that
+For /user and /about, could get away without having a &lt;base&gt; tag, but when on /user/detail/x, all a sudden all the bower files were trying to load from /user/bower_components/... never found an answer for this, but the base tag is pretty much required for html5Mode in angular, so added it, and all worked well after that